-The Minnesota County Biological Survey breeding bird surveys have greatly increased knowledge of the distribution of Acadian flycatchers in the state.
+The Minnesota Biological Survey breeding bird surveys have greatly increased knowledge of the distribution of Acadian flycatchers in the state.
 Singing males have been found in more than 16 counties.
 However, at most sites only one or two singing males have been documented.
 Further inventories, monitoring, and research on habitat characteristics are needed, particularly at sites with relatively large populations.

 Brauning, D. W., editor.
 1992.
 Atlas of breeding birds in Pennsylvania.
 University of Pittsburgh Press, Pittsburgh, Pennsylvania.
 484 pp.